 "European authorities must be attentive and ready to respond to the ongoing transformation of the European payments landscape," the ECB official said.

 In the meantime, Panetta sees several challenges that could come alongside the introduction of a digital euro.
-The potential digital currency might have both technical issues, such as cyber risks, and legal ones, including impact on monetary policy.
+The potential digital currency might have both technical issues, such as cyber risks, and legal ones, including an impact on monetary policy.

 "A properly designed digital euro would need to address such risks.
 We have started to explore appropriate strategies, for example in relation to the remuneration of digital euro holdings and the protection of privacy," Panetta points out.